tom-lord/regexp-examples/README.md

 * Options, e.g. `/pattern/i`, `/foo.*bar/m` - Using options will currently just be ignored, e.g. `/test/i.examples` will NOT include `"TEST"`

-Using any of the following will raise an RegexpExamples::UnsupportedSyntax exception (until such time as they are implemented!):
+Using any of the following will raise a RegexpExamples::UnsupportedSyntax exception (until such time as they are implemented!):

 * POSIX bracket expressions, e.g. `/[[:alnum:]]/`, `/[[:space:]]/`
 * Named properties, e.g. `/\p{L}/` ("Letter"), `/\p{Arabic}/` ("Arabic character"), `/\p{^Ll}/` ("Not a lowercase letter")